 Oh, get this: My buddy slid down a bank with the Carbon XL and Ion dragging in the rock, gravel, and dirt.
 It scratched up one side of the reel, but it still fishes fine.
 Perfect.

 All-in-all, the Echo Ion Fly Reel is a fantastic sub-$100 reel that looks great, is durable, and gets the job done.
-It’s a can’t-go-wrong entry-level reel.
+It’s a can’t-go-wrong entry-level reel that’s great for freshwater use.
 If you’re thinking about the Carbon XL or other Echo rods, pair it up and make it a sweet and affordable combo.
+Highly recommended.